 Payroll can be a factor in the stress levels of a school’s finance team too.
 The person calculating your payroll is likely to be simultaneously comforting a poorly pupil, receiving a bumper delivery of glue sticks and greeting a parent who has brought in their child’s packed lunch.

 That’s why school payroll is not like any payroll.

-Not only is it often the responsibility of a multi-tasking superhero, it also involves school-specific knowledge such as teachers’ pensions, annual payment increments and the fact that the school caretaker is also manager of the after school club.
+Not only is it often the responsibility of a multi-tasking superhero, but it also involves school-specific knowledge such as teachers’ pensions, annual payment increments and the fact that the school caretaker is also manager of the after school club.

 Checks and balances

-Having an education specialist payroll partner can ensure a school has someone who understands the quirks of school payroll, and your school’s payroll in particular.
+Having an education specialist payroll partner can ensure a school has someone who understands the quirks of school payroll and your school’s payroll in particular.
 Someone who will work closely with the school every month to triple check the data before it goes to the bank, make adjustments on time, and spot anomalies before they wreak havoc.

 Expert help can reduce the time an office manager, school secretary or headteacher spends every month reconciling the payroll from two days to two hours.
-Not only does it lighten their load, it frees them up to spend time on other areas of their role – and boosts their wellbeing too.
+Not only does it lighten their load, but it also frees them up to spend time on other areas of their role – and boosts their wellbeing too.

-Taking the stress out of payroll brings everyone peace of mind, and leads to a happy, motivated and focused workforce for your school.
+Taking the stress out of payroll brings everyone peace of mind and leads to a happy, motivated and focused workforce for your school.